keldefrawy/keldefrawy.github.io/_drafts/rd-ratchet-series-plan.md

 17. The AI-native R&D institution
 18. A ten-year public–private experiment

-The book will need original chapters on universities, labor markets, international comparison, and the political economy of public funding.
+The book will need additional original chapters on labor markets, international comparison, and the political economy of public funding.
 These should not be forced into the initial blog series without firsthand or documentary depth.

 ## Proof obligations for the book